 Cylinders in fires

-All closed containers, such as gas cylinders present an explosion risk if exposed to fire.
-BCGA have worked closely with the Fire and Rescue Services and have safe methods for dealing with cylinders involved in fires.
+All closed containers, such as gas cylinders are at risk if exposed to the extreme heat of a fire.
+BCGA have worked closely with the Fire & Rescue Services and, together, have developed safe methods for managing cylinders involved in fires.

 Cylinder Recovery and Disposal